af6140/atom-eyaml-profiles/README.md

 It's inspired by the `atom-hiera-eyaml` plugin which support create key pairs but do not support multiple key profiles.
 It does not require you to have `hiera-eyaml` ruby program installed like `atom-hiera-eyaml`.
 But it does not help you generate encryption keys.

+#### Activtion ####

+The plugin is disabled by default, using keymap `ctl-alt-e` to enable.
+After it's activated, a status message `eyaml-profies:profileName` will be displayed at the left side of the status bar.

 #### Configuration

 * encryptionKeys:
 The encryption keys available in json format.
+* defaultProfile
+The default set of keys used, default to `default`.

 ```json
 {